 About the Designer

 Victoria Yakusha – a Ukrainian designer and architect, the author of numerous residential and public interiors, the head of the Yakusha Design Studio.
 Victoria formed her style under the influence of the European understanding of architecture and design, passing an internship in France with recognized designers all over the world.
-Victoria creates interiors in the styles of ethno, eco and minimalism – trendy directions of world interior and product design nowadays.
+Victoria creates interiors in ethnic, eco and minimalism decorating styles – trendy directions of world interior and product design nowadays.
 She is the mother of three; family for her is the #1 value and the main source of strength and inspiration.